juanlessa/drunk-flavor-back/README.md

 MONGO_PORT='27017'
 ```

-after that you can run the integration tests by using the command below.
+after that you can run the integration tests by using the command below:
 ```shel
 npm run test:e2e
 ```